The Energy Management Cycle

 - Measure current consumption and establish a baseline.

-- Identify and prioritise opportunities (this is where audits come in).
+- Identify and prioritise opportunities, which is where audits come in.

 - Set objectives, targets and an action plan.